rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 from 321 students about how students talk about things like the role of the US in the world.)

 1. Building a personal brand.
+(I think this is based on a comment from Graham.)

 1. Collaboration.
 (Or why some committees succeed better than others.)